 Sierra Club Stands with Workers Calling for a Living Wage

-WASHINGTON, D.C. –(ENEWSPF)–April 14, 2016.
-Today, low-wage workers are coming together and striking all over the country to fight for a $15-an-hour minimum wage and the right to form a union without retaliation.
+WASHINGTON, D.C. –(ENEWSPF)–November 10, 2015.
+Today, fast-food workers are coming together and striking all over the country, in more than 500 cities, to fight for a $15-an-hour minimum wage and the right to form a union without retaliation.
 The Sierra Club is proud to stand in solidarity with these workers who are fighting for a living wage on a living planet.

 In response, Sierra Club President Aaron Mair released the following statement: